-Other – You may be disappointed with the results of surgery.
+Unsatisfactory result – You may be disappointed with the results of surgery.
 Infrequently, it is necessary to perform additional surgery to improve your results.

 Additional Surgery Necessary

 Deep Venous Thrombosis, Cardiac and Pulmonary Complications: Surgery, especially longer procedures, may be associated with the formation of, or increase in, blood clots in the venous system.
 Pulmonary complications may occur secondarily to blood clots (pulmonary emboli), fat deposits (fat emboli) or partial collapse of the lungs after general anaesthesia.
 Pulmonary and fat emboli can be life threatening or fatal in some circumstances.
-Air travel, inactivity and other conditions may increase the incidents of blood clots traveling to the lung causing a major blood clot that may result in death.
-It is important to discuss with your surgeon any past history of blood clots of swollen legs that may contribute to this condition.
-Cardiac complications are a risk with any surgery and anaesthesia, even in patients without symptoms.
+Air travel, inactivity and other conditions may increase the incidents of blood clots travelling to the lung causing a major blood clot that may result in death.
+It is important to discuss with your surgeon any past history of blood clots or swollen legs that may contribute to this condition.
+Cardiac complications are a risk with any surgery with anaesthesia, even in patients without symptoms.
 If you experience shortness of breath, chest pain or unusual heart beats, seek medical attention immediately.
 Should any of these complications occur, you might require hospitalisation and additional treatments.

 It is important to refrain from smoking at least six weeks before surgery and until your surgeon states it is safe to return, if desired.

-Female patients information: It is important to inform your surgeon if you use birth control pills, estrogen replacement, or if you believe you may be pregnant.
+Female patients information: It is important to inform your surgeon if you use birth control pills, oestrogen replacement, or if you believe you may be pregnant.
 Many medications including antibiotics may neutralize the preventive effects of birth control pills, allowing for conception and pregnancy.

 Intimate Relations after Surgery: Surgery involves coagulating of blood vessels and increased activity of any kind may open these vessels leading to a bleed or hematoma.
 Increased activity that increases your pulse or heart rate may cause additional bruising, swelling and the need for return to surgery and control of bleeding.
 It is wise to refrain from sexual activity until your surgeon states it is safe.

 Medications: There are many adverse reactions that occur as the result of taking over the counter, herbal, and/or prescription medications.
 Be sure to check with your surgeon about any drug interactions that may exist with medication that you are already taking.
 If you have an adverse reaction, stop the medication immediately and call your surgeon for further instructions.
-If the reaction is severe, go immediately to the nearest hospital.
+If the reaction is severe, go immediately to nearest hospital.
 When taking the prescribed pain medication after surgery, realize that they can affect your thought process.
 Do not drive, do not operate complex equipment, do not make any important decisions and do not drink any alcohol while taking these medications.
 Be sure to take your prescribed medication only as directed.